The Benefits of Mulching & Composting in Macadamia Farms

 Macadamia growers aim to provide consumers with the highest quality macadamias at competitive prices, using innovative techniques and drawing on their valuable knowledge.

-To do this successfully, a committed approach to wholistic and sustainable agriculture is needed.
-For the industry to be sustainable, farmers are encouraged to learn how to use available natural resources in their practices and understand the role technology plays in sustainable agriculture.
+A committed approach to holistic and sustainable agriculture is needed to do this successfully.
+For the macadamia industry to be sustainable, farmers are encouraged to learn how to use available natural resources in their practices and understand the role technology plays in sustainable agriculture.

-Mulching and composting in macadamia farms benefits both the farmers and the earth.
-These sustainable alternatives provide benefits such as turning waste into profit, lowering operating costs, improving nutrient cycling and lowering your carbon footprint, which can lead to an increase in productivity, putting you ahead of competitors.
+Mulching and composting in macadamia farms benefit both the farmers and the earth.
+These sustainable alternatives provide benefits such as turning waste into profit, lowering operating costs, improving nutrient cycling and lowering your carbon footprint, which can increase productivity, putting you ahead of competitors.

 Australian Macadamia Farms

-The macadamia industry is young, with just 40 years of research to inform its production (Buchanan, 2018).
-The first commercial macadamia processing plant was established in 1954 and after decades of hard work and development, macadamias are now Australia’s fourth largest horticultural export (Australianmacadamias.org, 2018).
+The Australian macadamia industry is young, with just 40 years of research to inform its production (Buchanan, 2018).
+The first commercial macadamia processing plant was established in 1954, and after decades of hard work and development, macadamias are now Australia’s fourth-largest horticultural export (Australianmacadamias.org, 2018).

 In 2016–17 Australian macadamias were exported to more than 20 countries (ABARES 2018).
-To compete with international competitors, Australian farmers need to invest in efficient, sustainable agricultural practices and technology.
-Macadamia production (in-shell) is projected to reach 60,000 tonnes by 2022–23, it’s important then for farmers to implement the tools needed to increase productivity.
+To compete with international competitors, Australian farmers must invest in efficient, sustainable agricultural practices and technology.
+Macadamia production (in-shell) is projected to reach 60,000 tonnes by 2022–23.
+It’s important for farmers to implement the tools needed to increase productivity.

 Australian Tree Crop Rapid Response Map